freeCodeCamp/freeCodeCamp/guide/english/html/css-classes/index.md

 }
 ```

-This code will give s blue background and red text color to all the elements which have the `super-man` class.
+This code will give blue background and red text color to all the elements which have the `super-man` class.
 [View this example on CodePen](https://codepen.io/Tlandis/pen/RLvomV).

 You can also declare more than one class to your element, like: